karapostK/ProtoMF/README.md

 # ProtoMF: Prototype-based Matrix Factorization for Effective and Explainable Recommendations

-This repository hosts the code and the additional materials for the submission "ProtoMF: Prototype-based Matrix Factorization for Effective and Explainable Recommendations" at RecSys 2022.
+This repository hosts the code and the additional materials for the paper "ProtoMF: Prototype-based Matrix Factorization for Effective and Explainable Recommendations" by Alessandro B. Melchiorre, Navid Rekabsaz, Christian Ganhör, and Markus Schedl at RecSys 2022.

 **Code** is structured in the following way and briefly described below: